• Home

 • Blog

-eLearning is evolving.
+Modern eLearning is evolving.

 We’re in an incredible time in organizational learning.
 Between the collision of modern technology and the increased need to upskill people in different geographies effectively and efficiently, we’re seeing a seismic shift in what learning and eLearning look like.
 Until the last few years, when we onboarded or upskilled employees, it usually meant logging into an LMS from a computer and clicking Next between pages, reading, or being read to, and completing quizzes.
 Our modern learners demand a better experience.
 While eLearning experiences definitely aren’t going away any time soon, the potential certainly has evolved.
 The modern learner demands a blended, social experience that provides in-the-moment performance support and learning that they can complete where they are, when they are.
+What does this brand of modern eLearning look like?

 Imagine a fresher delivery by incorporating more targeted eLearning elements into journey-based learning experiences that happen over time, or in the moment, served up by a learning experience platform (LXP).